Creating a L-Shaped Garden Design Layout

 One important aspect to consider when planning your garden layout is the orientation of the L-shape.
 Depending on the direction it faces, you may need to take into account factors such as sunlight exposure and wind patterns.
 For example, if the longer side of the L-shape faces south, it will receive more sunlight throughout the day, which can influence your choice of plants and seating areas.

-Another key element to consider in L-shaped garden design is the use of pathways.
+Another key element to consider in L shaped garden design is the use of pathways.
 These can help guide visitors through the garden and create a sense of flow and movement.
 By strategically placing pathways, you can divide the space into distinct areas, such as a secluded seating nook or a vibrant flower bed.

-Seating areas are also an essential component of L-shaped garden design.
+Seating areas are also an essential component of L shaped garden design.
 They provide a place for relaxation and socialising, allowing you to fully enjoy your outdoor space.
 Depending on the size of your garden, you can incorporate different types of seating, such as benches, chairs, or even a cosy hammock.

 Focal points are another element that can enhance the overall appeal of an L-shaped garden.
 These can be anything from a striking sculpture or a beautifully crafted fountain to a carefully selected tree or a vibrant flower bed.
 Focal points draw the eye and create visual interest, adding depth and character to the garden.